-Taking the following steps can help you have more energy, feel more confident, and even change the way your body and mind respond to drinking triggers.
+Taking the following self-care steps can help you have more energy, feel more confident, and even change the way your body and mind respond to drinking triggers.

 It’s normal to feel discouraged about exercise, or have trouble starting.
 But many people are surprised at how much better they feel when they add movement to their week.

 In fact, studies show that adding as little as 10 minutes of exercise per week can improve mood1.
 More regular exercise—around 150 minutes per week—can improve depression, as well as decrease the risk2 of developing it.